spcourse/transformation/health-code-violations-2/10 HealthCode.md

 process the review text.

 For a general introduction on what an API is and how to use it, read the blog post [here](https://www.dataquest.io/blog/python-api-tutorial/).
+Note that the `requests` library should already be installed for you, so there is no need to install it again.

 Then, take a look at the documentation for the Yelp [api](https://docs.developer.yelp.com/), specifically the end points [search](https://docs.developer.yelp.com/reference/v3_business_search) and [reviews](https://docs.developer.yelp.com/reference/v3_business_reviews).